spirilis/mcp2515/API.md

 A single function, _can_recv()_ can be used to obtain the next available piece of data.
 It scans the RX buffer interrupt flags in order of 0, 1 (remember; RXB0 is considered "higher priority") in search for pending data.
 Upon reading the frame, its contents are copied to user-supplied buffers & variables and the function returns the length of the data frame.
-As an advanced feature, the return value may have 0x40 OR'd to its value indicating the frame was a Request to Read; RTR in Extended frames or SRR in Standard frames.
+As an advanced feature, the return value may have 0x40 OR'd to its value indicating the frame was a Remote Transfer Request; called RTR in Extended frames or SRR in Standard frames.
 As a result, the return value of this function should be AND'ed with 0x0F before trusting it as an actual data length.
+Should an RTR or SRR come through, if this node is the expected manager of that message ID's logical function then it will be your firmware's job to send a message with this same msgid containing the appropriate data.
+Note that this feature is no longer recommended for use (per the book
+"Controller Area Network Projects" by Dogan Ibrahim).
+If you never expect to see or use this feature, just be sure to AND the return value with 0x0F every time.

 * int can_recv(uint32_t *msgid, uint8_t *is_ext, void *buf)